amazon-archives/amazon-dsstne/docs/getting_started/examples.md

 ```
  This will create the following files:
 * gl_input.nc : NetCDF file in the format which DSSTNE Engine understand
-* features_input : A index file with the indexes of each neuron
+* features_input : An index file with the indexes of each neuron
-* samples_input : A index file with the indexes of all samples
+* samples_input : An index file with the indexes of all samples

 You can always run **generateNetCDF -h** for more help.